 SEO Friendly Production

 The search engines like regular content – they also reward it with more consistent and frequent crawling of your site.
 This can lead to better results in the search engines for all of your content.

 At the same time, there are a number of directories that will only list your content if it is updated consistently.
 AllTop, one of the better expert-level blog directories will only list your blog if you post consistently with fresh, expert-level content on your subject matter.
 Stop posting and you lose that spot.

 Feeds a Regular Social Schedule

 Social media lives and dies by the content you produce.
 No content means nothing to put into the cyclical social machine, which of course means less activity on all of your channels.
 If you have a regular posting schedule for your blog, YouTube channel, and podcast, you have a solid log of content you can then post related to your brand in social media.
-This forms an important part of any modern digital marketing plan.

 It also allows you to schedule in advance more readily because you’ll be drawing from an editorial calendar that is hopefully ahead by several days or even weeks.